-Park Champions: Bring Capitol Hill to a Park Near You
+Park Champions™ : Bring Capitol Hill to a Park Near You

 Recorded On: 04/11/2019

-Jayni Rasmussen is the Advocacy and Outreach Manager for the National Recreation and Park Association.
-She manages the Public Policy's team's advocacy initiatives, including the Park Champion campaign.
+Jayni Rasmussen was the Advocacy and Outreach Manager for the National Recreation and Park Association until July 2019.
+She managed the Public Policy's team's advocacy initiatives, including the Park Champion campaign.
 Prior to NRPA, Jayni worked at Ocean Conservancy, where she coordinated advocacy and outreach efforts both on Capitol Hill and on the ground to garner support for ocean health policy.
 Jayni is a graduate of Kent State University, where she received her B.A. in Political Science.